mac-comp240/activities_1-data/3-operators-masking/3-README.md

 get.
 However, as you will see, starting with printing the binary representations as strings can initially be useful to visualize how the operators work.

-## For this and the following exercises, please complete a Makefile There is a
+## For this and the following exercises, please complete a Makefile

-very basic start in the makefile provided.
+There is a very basic start in the makefile provided.
 You will need to do the following:

 1. Fill in the rest of target executable program called `bit_logical` that corresponds with your *bit_logical.c* file.
 Note that the line that starts with
 all:  contains this target.
 You will add more executables to this line as you complete each problem in this activity.
-To complete this, you will need to add a line below the line  with the target (bit_logical), a colon (:), and the C file that the target depends on (bit_logical.c).
+To complete this, you will need to add a line below the line already given with the target (bit_logical), a colon (:), and the C files that the target depends on (bit_logical.c, binary_convert.c, binary_convert.h).
 The line below this must start with a tab, and then contain the directive to compile C code file into the target executable, using the gcc compiler.
 In this case, this will look like this: